hooligeek/MinecraftBedrockServerUpgrade/README.md

 - **Custom Server Directory:**
   Edit the `SERVER_DIR` variable in the script if your server is not in `~/bedrock`.

+## Contributing

+We welcome community contributions!
+If you’d like to help with a specific enhancement, please see [Issue #1: Enhancement: Automated Bedrock Server Update Checker & Installer](https://github.com/hooligeek/MinecraftBedrockServerUpgrade/issues/1) and leave a comment or open a pull request.

 ## License

 MIT License